zajer/onauty/README.md

 It uses nauty library as its backbone.

 ## Credits
-This is software uses *nauty and Traces* library (http://pallini.di.uniroma1.it/) licensed under the Apache License 2.0.
+This software uses *nauty and Traces* library (http://pallini.di.uniroma1.it/) licensed under the Apache License 2.0.
 A boilerplate declaration is available in *LICENSE-Nauty&Traces.txt* file.
 The full license is available at: https://www.apache.org/licenses/LICENSE-2.0

 ## Usage